gggrv/harrrp_tabs/readme.md

 ## Relevant Links

 - [Python interfaces and tools](https://github.com/gggrv/harrrp_tab_format) (click to open) - automatic difficulty estimation, `index.csv` creation, etc. ✔️Fully functional.
-- [Game-like webapp](https://github.com/gggrv/harrrp_webapp_build) (click to open) - interactive tab renderer that looks like a rhythm game. 🚧Under construction.
+- [Game-like webapp](https://github.com/gggrv/harrrp_webapp_build) (click to open, empty at this moment) - interactive tab renderer that looks like a rhythm game. 🚧Under construction.
 - [Request a tab](https://airtable.com/app03ufpLxoZTDiCd/pagGogV8fhzCP805w/form) (click to open) - an online form which can be used to request custom harmonica tabs.

 ## Usage